cloudmesh/classes/docs/source/assignments.rst

 Programming prg3
 ^^^^^^^^^^^^^^^^^

          Develop a python program conducting k-means.
-Use a meanungful dataset of your choice but not just random.
-Produce a histogram that shows the distance of all points to its nearast cluster center.
+Use a meaningful dataset of your choice but not just random.
+Produce a histogram that shows the distance of all points to its nearest cluster center.

-	 For visualisation you can chose a python library, or you can use D3.js and a histogram library based on it, if you are familiar with it.
+	 For visualization you can chose a python library, or you can use D3.js and a histogram library based on it, if you are familiar with it.